akioweh/typesetting-tools/latex/readme.md

 `enumns`: a better version of `enumeratenospace` defined using the `enumitem` package

+`ruled`: puts hrules above and below a section of text, but with good spacing.
+Accepts optional parameter as the "header"

+`wrappage`: some wrapfigure on steroid found on stack exchange...

 In addition, there are three new custom table column types: `L`, `C`, and `R`.
 They are the same as their built-in lowercase variants but has the entire column in math mode.